 We are always looking for volunteers to help support our work.
 We are currently looking in the areas of fundraising, calendar coordination, and the bookstore.
 Could you help?

+Click here to let us know.
 Include your name, how to contact you, your expertise and interests, and your availability.
 Thank you!

 The Growing Imagination Web Gallery

 Displayed in Centerpoint Gallery in Spring 2015, this exhibition of paintings is now online.
 It is by artists following Rudolf Steiner's Training path for painters, a working group led by David Taulbee Anderson.
 Visit the group on Facebook: "Rudolf Steiner's Training Path for Painters."

 Click here for current (November) program listings: PDF

 12 Monday 7pm, $10-20 sugg. donation

 The Cloud Illuminator